6 Things to Consider Before Buying a Used Laptop

 4. Not a kidnap or robbery ploy

-Unfortunately, in Nigeria we hear and are witness to a number of stories of people being robbed or kidnapped and held for ransom.
-One of the ploys these criminals have begun to explore is to use offers to sell used items for a very cheap fare as a guise to kidnap people.
-The ‘seller’ puts up an advert for a laptop at a price that is ridiculously cheap, the buyer gets in touch, and they set up a meet to exchange the laptop for the money.
+Unfortunately, in Nigeria we hear a number of stories of people being robbed or kidnapped and held for ransom.
+One of the ploys these criminals have begun to explore is to use offers to sell used items for a very cheap amount as a guise to kidnap people.
+The ‘seller’ puts up an advert for a laptop at a price that is ridiculously cheap, the buyer gets in touch, and they set up a meeting to exchange the laptop for the money.
 At the meet, instead of an exchange of money for the laptop, what happens is that the ‘buyer’ is robbed/kidnapped.

 So, in any transaction for buying used laptops, especially if the seller is an individual and not a business, you should take steps to protect yourself and ensure your safety.
 Steps could include, ensuring you only meet at well-known and safe public places e.g. a restaurant or mall; ensure you go with someone or tell people the location of where the exchange will take place etc.

 When you buy a used laptop, the first thing you should do is wipe all the data on the laptop completely.
 Nefarious individuals often use second hand laptops as a way to infiltrate the data of unsuspecting victims.
 What these people do is sell a laptop which has malware and virus embedded in it.
 This allows them to get access to the laptop remotely, and potentially steal your personal and financial data.
 In this day and age, hackers can not only steal your data, but can access the webcam and video of the laptop remotely, and there have been instances when this has happened.
 So it is imperative that once you buy a used laptop, you take steps to ensure that no viruses or malware have been embedded in the laptop.
 You can do this by installing a powerful anti-virus computer software, or by completely wiping out all the data and reformatting the computer hard drive.